Chart Color Schemes

 Lennox Head shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Lennox Head's educational attainment is notably high, with 37.6% of residents aged 15+ holding university qualifications, compared to 21.3% in Rest of NSW and 24.3% in the SA4 region.
-Bachelor degrees are most prevalent at 26.8%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.5%).
-Vocational credentials are also common, with 36.0% of residents aged 15+ holding such qualifications – advanced diplomas (13.4%) and certificates (22.6%).
-Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 11.0% in primary, 8.1% in secondary, and 4.0% in tertiary education.
+Lennox Head has a higher proportion of residents aged 15+ with university qualifications than broader areas.
+Specifically, 37.6% of Lennox Head's residents have such qualifications, compared to 21.3% in the rest of NSW and 24.3% in its SA4 region.
+This educational advantage is driven by Bachelor degrees (26.8%), postgraduate qualifications (7.3%), and graduate diplomas (3.5%).
+Vocational credentials are also common, with 36.0% of residents holding them, including advanced diplomas (13.4%) and certificates (22.6%).

 Frequently Asked Questions - Education